Lewis-Matt/JavaSwingGUIs/README.md

 Single button that listens for a click event, and then changes the text of the button.

 ## MyDrawPanel
-Examples (non-runnable) of various paintComponent uses
+Examples (non-runnable) of various paintComponent uses.
+For Graphics2D, see pg 366 of Ch 12.

 ## Notes
 <hr>